Durbin Feltman: Oakland Athletics

 On April 18, 2023, Feltman signed a minor league contract with the Oakland Athletics organization and was assigned to the Double-A Midland RockHounds.
 In 21 games for Midland, he posted a 5–1 record and 2.89 ERA with 40 strikeouts and 2 saves in 37 1/3 innings of work.
 Feltman elected free agency on November 6.

 Lexington Legends

 On March 14, 2025, Feltman signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 In 11 appearances for Lexington, he struggled to a 10.13 ERA with eight strikeouts and six saves across 10 2/3 innings pitched.
 On June 25, Feltman was released by the Legends.

 Staten Island FerryHawks

 On July 2, 2025, Feltman signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He made 20 appearances for Staten Island, compiling a 1-0 record and 4.91 ERA with 16 strikeouts and one save across 18 1/3 innings of relief.
+Feltman became a free agent following the season.

+Kansas City Monarchs

+On April 27, 2026, Feltman signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+He had a 2.08 ERA, 20 strikeouts and six saves across 13 innings with the team.

+St. Louis Cardinals

+On July 8, 2026, Feltman's contract was purchased by the St. Louis Cardinals.
+He made six appearances for the Triple–A Memphis Redbirds, recording a 5.68 ERA with 10 strikeouts across 6 1/3 innings of relief.
+Feltman was released by the Cardinals organization on August 4.

+Kansas City Monarchs (second stint)

+On August 8, 2026, Feltman signed back to play with the Kansas City Monarchs of the American Association of Professional Baseball.